cmcouto-silva/ringmaster/README.md

 As an aside, some other functionality for documenting and inspecting database function calls is also included.
-While not used in the formal build process, these tools highlight some of the ways that Python can be used to interact with the database.
+While not used in the formal build process, these tools highlight some of the ways that Python can be used to interact with a database.

 ### Core usage and contents